treasure-chess/jobs/fe-dev.md

 fair:

-- Cost for users to enter is small if they choose, streamers with an audience have a new way to monetize it that is better than anything
+- Cost for users to enter is small if they choose, streamers with an audience have a new way to monetize their audience and get paid royalties forever on secondary sales.

 ethical: